SethRobertson/GitBestPractices/0main.md

-As long as you have committed your work (or in many cases even added it with `git add`) your work will not be lost for at least two weeks unless you really work at it.
+As long as you have committed your work (or in many cases even added it with `git add`) your work will not be lost for at least two weeks unless you really work at it (run commands which manually purge it).

 When attempting to find your lost commits, first make *sure* you will not lose any current work.
 You should commit or stash your current